david-espinosa-fari/criteria/README.md

 # criteria
 find by criteria in any table
-This module is responsible for building complex conditionals that will later be translated to perform a database query, at the moment there is only support for sql but translations for mongodb, elastick, toolbox, etc. could be included.
+This module is responsible for building complex conditionals that will later be translated to perform a database query, at the moment there is only support for sql but translations for mongodb, elastick, etc. could be included.
 Advantages:

 low learning curve